 Epilepsy can happen with a brain injury, but more commonly with severe or penetrating injuries.
 While most seizures happen immediately after the injury, or within the first year, it is also possible for epilepsy to surface years later.
 Epilepsy includes both major or generalized seizures and minor or partial seizures.

-Most studies suggest that once brain cells are destroyed or damaged, for the most part, they do not regenerate.
-However, recovery after brain injury can take place, especially in younger people, as, in some cases, other areas of the brain make up for the injured tissue.
+Most studies suggest that once brain cells are destroyed or damaged, for the most part, they don't regenerate.
+However, recovery after brain injury can take place, as, in some cases, other areas of the brain make up for the injured tissue.
 In other cases, the brain learns to reroute information and function around the damaged areas.
 The exact amount of recovery is not predictable at the time of injury and may be unknown for months or even years.
-Each brain injury and rate of recovery is unique.
+Each brain injury and rate of recovery is unique depending on the amount of inflammation and damage.
 Recovery from a severe brain injury often involves a prolonged or lifelong process of treatment and rehabilitation.

 Coma is an altered state of consciousness that may be very deep (unconsciousness) so that no amount of stimulation will cause the patient to respond.
 It can also be a state of reduced consciousness, so that the patient may move about or respond to pain.
 Not all patients with brain injury are comatose.
 The depth of coma, and the time a patient spends in a coma varies greatly depending on the location and severity of the brain injury.
 Some patients emerge from a coma and have a good recovery.
 Other patients have significant disabilities.

 Rehabilitation of the patient with a brain injury begins during the acute treatment phase.
 As the patient's condition improves, a more extensive rehabilitation program is often begun.
 The success of rehabilitation depends on many variables, including the following: